inspec/inspec/docs-chef-io/content/inspec/inputs.md

 Required `String`.
 This option identifies the input.

 Allowed in: All.
 When used in DSL and Metadata, the name is unique within the current profile.
-When used in CLI input files, audit cookbook, and kitchen-inspec, the input is copied across all profiles using the same name.
+When used in CLI input files, and kitchen-inspec, the input is copied across all profiles using the same name.

 ### Description